rackerlabs/support-how-to/content/rackspace-intelligence/create-custom-intelligence-dashboards.md

 product_url: rackspace-intelligence
 ---

-Rackspace Intelligence custom dashboards enable users to create to get a better view of their infrastructure through customized graphs and alerts.
+Rackspace Intelligence custom dashboards enable you to get a better view of your infrastructure through customized graphs and alerts.

+You can create multiple dashboards to address different needs.
+For example, if you need to understand how servers in an application are performing, create a dashboard with graphs and alerting information for the servers in that application.
+Alternatively, create a dashboard to monitor specific metrics for database and production servers.
 Custom dashboards use the same checks and metrics that are available in Rackspace Monitoring.
-Create multiple dashboards to address different needs.
-If you need to understand how servers in an application are performing, create a dashboard with graphs and alerting information for the servers in that application.
-Alternatively, create a dashboard to monitor specific metrics for database and production servers.

-The following article provides instructions on how to create, access, and edit a custom dashboard.
+This following article provides instructions on how to create, access, and edit custom dashboards.

 ### Create a custom dashboard

-1. In the Cloud Control Panel, click **Servers** and select **Rackspace Intelligence** from the drop-down menu.
+1. Log into the Cloud Control Panel.
+2. In the top navigation bar, select **Servers** > **Rackspace Intelligence**.
-2. From the Rackspace Intelligence page, click **Dashboard**.
+3. At the top of the Rackspace Intelligence page, click **Dashboard**.
-3. On the dashboard page, select **Custom**.
+4. In the dashboard page, click **Custom**.
-4. Click **New Dashboard** to create a new custom dashboard name.
-5. Enter information for the following fields:

-   - **Dashboard Name**: A descriptive name for your dashboard
-   - **Description**: A brief description of your dashboard
+5. On the Create Your Custom Dashboard page, provide a descriptive name for your dashboard and a brief description of it.

-6. In the **Start From** dropdown menu, chose if you would like your dashboard to include any monitoring widgets by default.
+6. In the **Start From** menu, chose whether your dashboard should include any monitoring widgets by default.
 7. Click **Next step: Add widgets**.

 ### Add widgets to custom dashboard